-The Laboratory for Web Science actively conducts research in the fields of Data Science and GeoHealth Analytics.
-Results from both research fields flow into the industry through projects.
+The Laboratory for Web Science actively researches in the research fields of GeoHealth Analytics and Data Science for Energy, Environment and Materials.
+Results from both research fields flow into industry through projects.

 The term data science covers a wide range of individual aspects and tasks, including data selection and linking, analytics, technical implementation, corporate relevance and ethical issues.

 Information and knowledge are the raw materials in every company which, if used correctly, can offer a decisive economic advantage.
 We distinguish between structured data, which are stored in a defined and fixed form (e.g. in databases and tables), unstructured data (data, which are available in all possible formats and platforms, e.g. e-mails, audio and video files etc.), and semi-structured data, e.g. HTML and XML.

 Due to the development of information technology, ever larger amounts of data are available.
 These often contain implicit knowledge which, if known, would have great economic or scientific significance.
 Data mining is an area of research that deals with the search for potentially useful knowledge in large amounts of data, and machine learning is one of the key technologies within this area.

 The aim of machine learning is to develop methods for the implementation of adaptive technical systems.
 Machine learning can be divided into two large classes: In supervised learning, systems for the classification and modelling of functional dependencies are trained based on existing example data.
 The goal of unsupervised learning is to autonomously find relevant structures in data.